luketevl/test-full-stack-strider/README.md

 This is Project have any version to server and client:

 #### Server
-- nodejs
+- nodejs + express
-- java
+- java + spring

 #### client
 - angularjs
-- reactjs
+- reactjs + flux
 - android